 Over the years, solar production has dropped due to lack of frequent maintenance involving cleaning the panels of accumulated dust particles especially in areas where industries are situated.
 Research has been carried out to assess the effects of dirt on solar PV cells by putting in place some measures to clean the panels for an optimized power output.
 Most panels are meant to generate more power at peak period when the sun intensity is high but are curtailed due to soiling resulting from accumulated dust particles not cleaned.
 This section presents a summary of related literature that is available regarding the analysis of dirt on solar PV cells and its solution model in the optimization of solar panels output.

-A report by [17] on the angular dependencies of soiling loss (dust) affecting the performance of photovoltaic systems in Nigeria, using different orientations (horizontal, 45 ° tilt, vertical), shows that the horizontal position has the greatest reduction in transmittance, approximately 88%, while the vertical position has the least reduction, about 1%.
+A report by Y.N.
+Chanchanji et al (2021), on the angular dependencies of soiling loss (dust) affecting the performance of photovoltaic systems in Nigeria, using different orientations (horizontal, 45 ° tilt, vertical), shows that the horizontal position has the greatest reduction in transmittance, approximately 88%, while the vertical position has the least reduction, about 1%.
 The report concludes that the horizontal positioning of solar photovoltaic panels significantly increases the rate of dust deposition, which progressively decreases as the tilt angle approaches a vertical position.

-A study by [18] on the environmental impacts of solar photovoltaic panels indicated that dust accumulation reduces the power output of the photovoltaic panels by 8.8%, whereas efficiency decreases by 11.86%.
+A study by R. J. Mustafa et a (2020), on the environmental impacts of solar photovoltaic panels indicated that dust accumulation reduces the power output of the photovoltaic panels by 8.8%, whereas efficiency decreases by 11.86%.

-An experiment conducted by [15] aimed to evaluate the effects of particle sizes and tilt angles on dust deposition characteristics of ground-mounted solar photovoltaic panels, using various tilt angles of 25 °, 40 °, 140 °, and 155 °.
+An experiment conducted by H. Lu and W. Zhao (2018), aimed to evaluate the effects of particle sizes and tilt angles on dust deposition characteristics of ground-mounted solar photovoltaic panels, using various tilt angles of 25 °, 40 °, 140 °, and 155 °.
 Results showed deposition rates of 14.
 14.38%, 13.
 53%, 6.
 79%, and 9.
 78% for dust particles on the surfaces of the solar photovoltaic panels.
 It was concluded that dust deposition is higher when PV panels are installed facing upwards compared to when they are placed downwards.

-[19] In their study on the evaluation of dust deposits on solar photovoltaic panels, they concluded that dust accumulation can reduce the efficiency of these panels by up to 30-50%.
+O. Chukwuekum, and O. S. Oseme (2020), In their study on the evaluation of dust deposits on solar photovoltaic panels, they concluded that dust accumulation can reduce the efficiency of these panels by up to 30-50%.

-A study by [20] shows that several factors contribute to dust deposition on solar panels.
+A study by D. I. Paul (2022), shows that several factors contribute to dust deposition on solar panels.
 It reported that the properties (size, shape, and chemical composition) of dust particles, characteristics of photovoltaic panels (tilt angle, orientation), and environmental conditions (wind speed, dust concentration, weather conditions, location, and distance to the dust source) significantly impact the rate of dust deposition on the surfaces of solar panels.

 Although several other studies have examined the effects of dust particles and impurities on the performance of photovoltaic systems, no documented reports of such a study have been found in Umuseti, Delta State, Nigeria, which is located near oil flow stations.
 In addition to dust, the accumulation of soot particles in the Umuseti environment is typical.
 Given this context, the present research focuses on the effects of dirt on the performance of the photovoltaic system in Umuseti, Kwale, Delta State, Nigeria.